cytwyatt/cytwyatt.github.io/_posts/2025-10-01-enhanced-sampling1.md

            {\int \mathrm{e}^{-\beta U(\mathbf{x})} \, \mathrm{d}\mathbf{x}}
 $$

 However, for most systems beyond the trivial cases, evaluating this integral exactly is impossible, and we must seek approximations.
 Suppose that we can somehow sample from the Boltzmann distribution (we will return to sampling methods later).
-In that case, we can use **Monte Carlo integration** to approximate the expectation value (I will use equal sign in the rest of the post, but keep on mind this is an approximation and the error decreases as the increase of samples):
+In that case, we can use **Monte Carlo integration** to approximate the expectation value (I will use equal sign in the rest of the post, but keep on mind this is an approximation and the error decreases as the increase of samples.
+Meanwhile the convergence is only guaranteed for ergodic system, which is not always true):

 $$
     \langle O \rangle_p = \int O(\mathbf{x}) \, p(\mathbf{x}) \, \mathrm{d}\mathbf{x}